siddiq2604/Diet-plan/README.md

-# 🎈 Blank app template
+# 🎈 My Final Year Project

 A simple Streamlit app template for you to modify!